Partha-Sarker/Solve-Linear-Euations-and-Draw-Petri-Net-Using-Unity/README.md

 - Press s and click to create state.
 - Press t and click to create transition.
 - Press e and click 2 nodes to create an edge between them.
-- Hold shift and click while in edge mode to create straight edge.
+- Hold shift and click while in edge mode to create a straight edge.
 - Hold ctrl and click to move the last edge point to current mouse position.
 - Press e again to delete unfinished edge.
 - Press ctrl+d and click any node or edge to delete them.